Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Introduction

 Unfortunately, the late phases of massive star evolution are poorly understood, even for stars in our our own galaxy.
 This is even more so for massive stars in the early universe, which were more metal poor.
 The Small Magellanic Cloud (SMC) is a unique laboratory to study the evolution of low metallicity stars, since its stars are metal deficient and as a satellite galaxy of the Milky Way it is sufficiently close for detailed studies of its individual stars.
 Its metal content is around one fifth of the solar value \citep{Venn99, Korn00, Hunter07}, which corresponds to that of a spiral galaxies at redshifts $z \approx 3.5$ \citep{Kewley07}.

 For lower metallicity, the stellar winds become weaker \citep{Abbott82, Kudritzki87, Mokiem07}.
 Consequently, the winds are less likely to remove the hydrogen envelope, which raises the question if single stars can become WR stars at all.
 Indeed, it has been proposed that most of the SMC WR stars were formed via envelope stripping by a close binary companion \citep{Maeder94, Bartzakos01}.
-Surprisingly, radial velocity studies \citep{Foellmi03, Foellmi04} indicate that the binary fraction of the SMC WR stars is only 40-50$\%$, similar to that in the Milky Way.
+Surprisingly, radial velocity studies \citep{Foellmi03, Foellmi04} indicate that the binary fraction of the SMC WR stars is only 40-50$\%$, similar to that in the Milky Way, although this number is based on only twelve sources.

-A possibility to form WR stars from single stars without invoking mass loss is offered by the scenario of rotationally induced chemically homogeneous evolution \citep[CHE; see .e.g. ][]{Maeder87, Langer92, Yoon05}.
+A possibility to form WR stars from single stars without invoking mass loss is offered by the scenario of rotationally induced chemically homogeneous evolution \citep[CHE; see .e.g., ][]{Maeder87, Langer92, Yoon05}.
 This channel is indeed expected to work more efficiently for lower metallicity, since then mass loss induced spin-down, which stops the efficient rotational mixing, is reduced \citep{Langer98}.
 CHE has been proposed to lead to long-duration gamma ray bursts \citep{Yoon06,Woosley06}, and, in close binaries, to very massive merging double black holes \citep{Mandel16, Marchant16} like the gravitational wave source GW150914 \citep{Abbott16}.

 Direct empirical evidence for CHE is scarce. \cite{Bouret03}, \cite{Walborn04} and \cite{Mokiem06} find indications for CHE in several very massive O\,stars in the Magellanic Clouds. \cite{Martins09, Martins13} find CHE to be required to explain the properties of one SMC WR star as well as two WR stars in the Large Magellanic Cloud (LMC) and two WR stars in the Galaxy. \cite{Koenigsberger14}, \cite{Almeida15} and \cite{Shenar17} have interpreted observations of different massive close binaries as indications for CHE.
 However, \cite{Hainich15} find that current evolutionary models cannot match all observed properties of the apparently single WR stars in the SMC.